prabhubeec/PowerBI-ImageGallery/README.md

-Welcome to the PowerBI-Image Gallery wiki!
+Welcome to the PowerBI Image Gallery wiki!
-# PowerBI-ImageGallery
+# PowerBI Image Gallery

 # Description
   This is responsive Imager Gallery Power BI Custom Visuals with carousel thumbnails navigation.